 So, what does Valaris do, and why could the stock double or triple in 1-2 years?

-Let’s dive into this memo that will save you 15+ hours on researching the news, investor reports, and analyst ratings.
+Let’s dive into this investment case that saves you 15+ hours on researching the news, investor and analyst reports.
 So you can judge if it’s a great investment for you.

 Source: Tikr (P/E Valuation Model)